AY2425S2-CS2113-W12-2/tp/docs/UserGuide.md

 ___
 ## Starting Navi
-Whenever users start Navi, they will first be greeted and then prompted to first enter their name.
+Whenever users start Navi, they will first be greeted by Navi.

 Example:
-`Alfred`
 ```
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Welcome!
 I'm: